GreenPythonProject/GreenPyDataReport/Scripts.md

 ## This section includes the scripts used to measure the following data analytics for Python native code, NumPy, Pandas, and Polars libary

-The US 2015 Census data set is used for all data analytic tasks across all libraries for consistency.
-It is availble freely on keagle at (https://www.kaggle.com/datasets/muonneutrino/us-census-demographic-data) .
-It has a total of 74,002 rows and 37 columns with some missing data

-1. Get the average population from the US 2015 Census data set using NumPy
-2. Get the average population from the US 2015 Census data set using Pandas
-3. Get the average population from the US 2015 Census data set using Polars

-Each script is wrapped around a process that runs Power Jourlar to measure the energy consumption.
-Power Joular will only measure the energy of the PID attached to the script.
-Energy measurement data will be provided in a .csv file
-Each script is run 10 times to miminise the risk of extrenous data skewing the mean overall power consumption measurement.
-An appropriate amount of sleep will occur before the data analytic task begins to allow Power Joular to capture the energy consumption.
-The faster the execution of the data task, the longer the period of sleep needs to be.
-A timer will start before the data analytic task begings and ends when the process stops.
-Time data wlll be outputted to a csv file.

 ### NumPy Get Average

 ```